Kfeavel/sorensen/README.md

 If a more precise measure of how long Sorensen Compression takes is desired, the Big-O notation for the decompression algorithm is \
 **O( (2n)! / (n!)^2 )**.

+## Limitations

+The biggest limitation is that most people don't live past the age of 90 years.
+So, don't compress anything larger than 17 bits and it'll be done within the next 74 years.
+Compress 18 bits and it'll take about 287 years.
+So maybe the decompression will be done in time for your great, great, grandchildren to appreciate the contents of the original file by the time they're 70. :)

+## How can I help?

+You can't.
+Nothing short of a miracle will save this algorithm.
+Unless you're capable of doing literal digital magic or some sort of incantation, there's not much that will save this program from being awful.

+This code is so bad that has been made illegal in at least 13 countries and banned from discussion within the scientific community.